 The single countries that receive singularly the most attention are Mexico, with 10 case studies, and the U.S., with 9 case studies.
 This should not be a surprise because of two reasons: firstly, the stock of Mexican emigrates has been constantly the highest in the world (in absolute terms) as well as the migratory flow between Mexico and the U.S. But there might also be a publication-related reason based on the fact that the vast majority of journals in our sample are U.S. based.
 Major findings support the relevance of environmental drivers (mainly precipitation shortage) on push factors from Mexico (\cite{Feng2010} estimates that a 10\% reduction of agricultural productivity driven by scarce rainfall corresponds to the rise of 2\% of emigrants).

-Southern and Eastern Asia, representing by far the most disaster-prone area in the world\footnote{\ In 2019 the 40\% of all natural hazards that occurred in the Planet happened in a Southern-Eastern Asian country.} also provide a variety of heterogeneous scenarios.
+Southern and Eastern Asia, representing by far the most disaster-prone area in the world.\footnote{\ Asia suffered the highest number of disaster events.
+In total, between 2000 and 2019, there were 3,068 disaster events in Asia, followed by the 1,756 events in the Americas and 1,192 events in Africa \citep{UNDRR}.} also provide a variety of heterogeneous scenarios.
 The case of Vietnam \citep{Koubi2016worlddev, Berlemann2020} shows how the Vietnamese population chooses different coping strategies in response to different kinds of environmental stressors.
 While gradual climatic variations lead to mechanisms of adaptation \textit{in loco} to new climatic conditions, sudden shocks drive the decision to migrate elsewhere.
 However, mobility responses to different types of hazards might be different according to their specific consequences and duration \citep{Berlemann2020}.
-On the contrary, the case of Bangladesh supports the hypothesis that the existence of previous barriers of access to migration is worsened by the occurrence of disasters, specifically in the face of recurrent and intense flooding \citep{Gray2012pnas}.
+On the contrary, the case of Bangladesh supports the hypothesis that the existence of previous barriers to access to migration is worsened by the occurrence of disasters, specifically in the face of recurrent and intense flooding \citep{Gray2012pnas}.